The Anita B. Stude Principal Dancer

 Mr. Casady has been fortunate enough to have danced on some of the most historic and famous stages around the world including Lincoln Center and the Kennedy Center in New York, the Bolshoi in Moscow, the Champs Elysee in Paris, the Sydney Opera House, Sadler’s Wells in London, and theaters in Hong Kong, Spain, Germany, and Canada.

 Mr. Casady was a finalist at the 2002 International Ballet Competition in Jackson, Mississippi.
-He has a wife, Tyann, who is a former soloist with Houston Ballet, and a 5 year-old daughter, Emily, who wants to be a ballerina and a veterinarian.
+His wife, Tyann, is a former soloist with Houston Ballet.
+They have a daughter, Emily, who wants to be a ballerina and a veterinarian.

 *works in which roles were originated on Mr. Casady